rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 In this example, we are creating a [stack scoped volume]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/storage-service/#stack-scoped) while creating services that use this volume.
 All services in this stack will share the same volume.

 In order to encrypt a volume, you will need to specify in the driver options that you want it encrypted as well as the availability zone where the customer master key (CMK) is located in.
-Since v0.8.8, specifying the customer master key is no longer required.
+As of Rancher v1.6.11+ using `rancher/storage-ebs:v0.8.11`, specifying the customer master key is no longer required.
 If you don't specifiy the `kmsKeyId`, the default customer master key (CMK) in the specified availability zone will be used.
 If a customer master key (CMK) does not exist in the specified availability zone, one will be created and used.

 The containers for any service using the EBS volume will automatically be scheduled onto the same host as where the EBS volume is attached to.